 Alain Prost holds the record for most victories in Brazil with five, four with McLaren and a further win with Ferrari.

-Lewis Hamilton has two wins in Brazil in 2016 and 2018 but his most famous race here was arguably in 2008.
+Lewis Hamilton has three wins in Brazil in 2016, 2018 and 2021 but his most famous race here was arguably in 2008.
 That season Brazil hosted the final race of the season, with Hamilton needing to finish fifth to secure his maiden World Championship.
 He did so but only took fifth from Timo Glock with three corners to go, to snatch the title from race winner Felipe Massa.

 Autodromo Jose Carlos Pace Map